Gefion and Gylfe: Architecture

 Gegion and Gulfe are constructed to almost identical but mirrored National Romantic designs.
 The two buildings are both constructed in brick with four storeys over a walk-out basement and have a five-bays-long principal facade towards Østbanegade as well as a chamfered corner with a central bay window.
 A difference between the two buildings is that Gylfe (No. 21) has a just three-bays-long secondary facade towards Fridtjof Nansens Plads whereas Gefion (No. 19) has a five-bays-long secondary facade towards Stavangergade.
-The front side of the buildings are constructed in red brick, faced with grantie rustication on the ground floor and the exposed part of the basement and with bands of granite and cement on the upper undressed part.
+The front side of the buildings are constructed in red brick, faced with granite rustication on the ground floor and the exposed part of the basement and with bands of granite and cement on the upper undressed part.
 The two main entrances are accented with decorative granite portals with an oval window and the house number written in gold on the keystone above the arched doorway.
 The double doors are executed in dark wood with rectangular windows and, topped by an arched transom window.
 The roofs are clad in black-glazed tile and features two gabled wall dormers towards Østbanegade, a small domed tower towards Mandalsgade and a series of dormer windows with diminutive copper spires.

 The central archway consists of a large arch across the traffic lanes flaned by two smaller arches spanning the two pavements.
 The large central arch is topped by a dome-like roof surrounded by four pinackles.
 The interior of the arches have cross aulted white ceilings with red details.